Philip III of Spain: Early life

-Religion, Philip and the role of women at court
+Religion, Philip, and the role of women at court

 Philip married his cousin, Margaret of Austria, on 18 April 1599, a year after becoming king.
 Margaret, the sister of the future Emperor Ferdinand II, would be one of three women at Philip's court who would apply considerable influence over the King.
 Margaret was considered by contemporaries to be extremely pious—in some cases, excessively pious, and too influenced by the Church—'astute and very skillful' in her political dealings, although 'melancholic' and unhappy over the influence of the Duke of Lerma over her husband at court.
-Margaret continued to fight an ongoing battle with Lerma for influence up until her death in 1611.
-Philip had an 'affectionate, close relationship' with Margaret, and paid her additional attention after she bore him a son in 1605.
+Margaret continued to fight an ongoing battle with Lerma for influence until her death in 1611.
+Philip had an 'affectionate, close relationship' with Margaret, and paid her additional attention after they had a son in 1605.

-Margaret, alongside Philip's grandmother/aunt, Empress Maria—the Austrian representative to the Spanish court—and Margaret of the Cross, Maria's daughter—formed a powerful, uncompromising Catholic and pro-Austrian voice within Philip's life.
-They were successful, for example, in convincing Philip to provide financial support to Ferdinand from 1600 onwards.
+Alongside Philip's grandmother and aunt, Empress Maria—the Austrian representative to the Spanish court—and Margaret of the Cross, Maria's daughter, Margaret formed a powerful, uncompromising Catholic and pro-Austrian voice within Philip's life.
+They were successful, for example, in convincing Philip to provide financial support to Ferdinand from 1600 onward.

 Philip steadily acquired other religious advisors.
-Father Juan de Santa Maria—confessor to Philip's daughter, doña Maria, was felt by contemporaries to have an excessive influence over Philip at the end of his life, and both he and Luis de Aliaga, Philip's own confessor, were credited with influencing the overthrow of Lerma in 1618.
-Similarly Mariana de San Jose, a favoured nun of Queen Margaret's, was also criticised for her later influence over the King's actions.
+Father Juan de Santa Maria—confessor to Philip's daughter, Doña Maria—was felt by contemporaries to have an excessive influence over Philip at the end of his life, and both he and Luis de Aliaga Martínez, Philip's own confessor, were credited with influencing the overthrow of Lerma in 1618.
+Similarly, Mariana de San Jose, a favored nun of Queen Margaret, was also criticized for her later influence over the King's actions.

+Tomás Fernández de Medrano, in his República Mista (1602), praised Philip III's devotion to religion and the reverence he showed toward all its ministers, noting that he gave 'great examples' of piety and virtues, even suggesting that he would surpass such legendary Christian monarchs as Godfrey, Baldwin, and Amory.